Quick Summary

 Significance | Decisive battle shaping Mughal Empire’s future |

-The Second Battle of Panipat in 1556 was a decisive clash that reshaped North India.
+The 2nd Battle of Panipat in 1556 was a decisive clash that reshaped North India.
 Hemu, a Hindu king, had conquered Delhi from the Mughals.
-The young Mughal emperor Akbar, with his guardians leading the charge, aimed to reclaim their lost territory.
-Though Hemu’s army initially held the advantage, the battle turned when he was wounded by an arrow.
+With his guardians leading the charge, the young Mughal emperor Akbar aimed to reclaim their lost territory.
+Though Hemu’s army initially held the advantage, the battle turned when an arrow wounded him.
 Leaderless and confused, Hemu’s forces fell apart.
-This Mughal victory not only ended Afghan rule in the region but also solidified their dominance under Akbar, paving the way for his future reign as a powerful emperor.
+This Mughal victory ended Afghan rule in the region and solidified their dominance under Akbar, paving the way for his future reign as a powerful emperor.

 In the second battle of Panipat in 1556, the Mughal forces under the leadership of their generals Khan Zaman I and Bairam Khan defeated the forces of Hemu, the Hindu emperor of northern India.

-Akbar, the grandson of Babur, led the forces of the Mughal Empire in the second battle of Panipat against the combined forces of the Hindu king Hеmu and his Rajput allies.
+Akbar, Babur’s grandson, led the Mughal Empire’s forces in the second battle of Panipat against the combined forces of the Hindu king Hеmu and his Rajput allies.

 During the fight, an arrow struck Hemu, causing him to lose consciousness.
 Witnessing their leader fall, his army fled in fear.
 Akbar captured him, rendering him nearly lifeless, and then beheaded him, adopting the name Ghazi.